sanjanagupta16/data-512/data-512-a2/README.md

 ## Output

 To answer the research questions, exploratory analysis was performed.
-This can be found in the Jupyter notebook 'A2_Bias_in_Data.ipynb'.
+This can be found in the Jupyter notebook [A2_Bias_in_Data.ipynb](https://github.com/sanjanagupta16/data-512/blob/main/data-512-a2/A2_Bias_in_Data.ipynb).
-Each of these visualizations can be found in the 'output' folder.
+Each of these visualizations can be found in the [output](https://github.com/sanjanagupta16/data-512/tree/main/data-512-a2/ouput) folder.

 ## Packages